-Student teams typically develop their own research projects, though they will refine their topics with the help and advice of their faculty member.
+Before the term begins, the faculty will send out a google sheet with a list of broad topics or industries wherein students can then rank their preferences.
+The faculty will then assign students to groups based on topic interest which the students will then refine throughout the term with the help and advice of their faculty member.
 Good GIM projects are generally built around interesting, clear, and relatively narrow research topics.
 Some titles from successful projects from recent years have included "How Uniqlo's Brand Positioning and Marketing Strategy Allow the Company to Thrive in China's Fast Fashion Market" and "Expanding Wine Sales to Middle-Class Brazilians: A Proposal to Concha Y Toro."
 Weak GIM projects often have excessively broad or unfocused topics such as "An Overview of the Brazilian Beverage Industry."